HamzaWajid1/Amazon_Customer_Review_Sentiment_Detector/README.md

-# 🚀 Project Title: Fine-tuning BERT on Amazon Reviews Classification 📚
+# 🚀 Fine-tuning BERT on Amazon Reviews Classification 📚

 ## 🌟 Overview
 This project is on a mission to fine-tune a BERT (Bidirectional Encoder Representations from Transformers) model using a dataset of Amazon reviews 📝.
 Our quest?
 To predict the sentiment of reviews with a five-class classification approach! 🌈